badmrfrosty/OpenSMTPD-book/src/chapters/1020_What_you_need_to_know_about_SMTP.md

 ## What is SMTP ?
 SMTP is the Simple Mail Transfer Protocol.
-It is a protocol standardized in RFC5321 and used by mail systems to communicate one with another.
-The SMTP protocol does not handle the entire mail chain but has a very specific objective: transfer mail reliably from point A to point B.
-It is the electronic analogy of a mailman, more reliable though...
+It's a protocol standardized in RFC5321 and used by mail systems to communicate with each other.
+The SMTP protocol doesn't manage the entire email process but has a very specific goal: reliably transferring mail from point A to point B. It's like the electronic version of a mailman, more reliable though...

 ## The SMTP protocol
-SMTP is a plaintext protocol that relies on a line-based human-readable dialogue between a client and a server.
+SMTP operates as a plaintext protocol, facilitating a line-based, human-readable dialogue between a client and a server.
+Even a human, including myself, can manually engage in an SMTP session by connecting to an SMTP server:
-A human,
-and that's including me,
-can issue a connection to an SMTP server and play out an SMTP session manually:

 ```
 $ nc localhost 25